willdembinski/sms-easy/README.md

 mentions that they are not receiving their messages, chances are it is due to this limitation.
 Some of these carriers are include, Mobitel, Etisalat, T-Mobile (Netherlands).

-== Requirements
+## Requirements

-* SMSEasy requires the use of a recent version of 'action_mailer'.
-Unlike the older sms-fu gem, *only* action_mailer 4.0.0+ is supported.
-If you have an older app, please try one of the older variants that supports action_mailer 3 and/or pony email agents.
+* SMSEasy requires the use of a recent version of 'action\_mailer'.
+Unlike the older sms-fu gem, ***only* action\_mailer 4 is supported**.
+If you have an older app, please try one of the older variants that supports action\_mailer 3 and/or pony email agents.

-== Setup Instructions
+## Setup Instructions

-* Install the sms-easy gem:
+Install the sms-easy gem:

     gem install sms-easy

-== Numbers and Carriers
+## Numbers and Carriers

-* You have to send in the phone number, without any non-numeric characters.
-The phone numbers must be 10 digits in length.
+* You'll need 10-digit phone numbers, stripped of any non-numeric characters.
-* The two required parameters are the phone number and the phone carrier.
+* As SMSEasy relies on free carrier-specific email-to-SMS gateways, you'll also need to know the carrier of the receiving phone number.
 * Here are some of the default carrier values:

     Alltel Wireless   =>  "alltel"